Beltra97/Unimib_ProcessoSviluppoSoftware_2/README.md

 ## **PRESENTATION OF QUESTIONNAIRE**

 The questionnaire is the first elicitation technique that will be used to gain data from the _Stakeholders_.
-As previously mentioned, this data will be used to generate _requirements_ based on the final users needs, other than helping with the writing of the _interviews_.
+As previously mentioned, this data will be used to generate _requirements_ based on the final users' needs, other than helping with the writing of the _interviews_.

 In the writing of this questionnaire, some best-practices from literature were taken in consideration.
-For instance, in order to make the questionnaire effective, the questions will be short, weighting and mostly closed-ended to avoid that their compiling proves laborious; at the same time, possible answers will be highly discoupled, since giving the user similiar possible answers (for instance, 6 and 7 in a scale from 1 to 10) will produce unreliable data.
+For instance, in order to make the questionnaire effective, the questions will be short, weighting and mostly closed-ended to avoid that their compiling proves laborious; at the same time, possible answers will be highly decoupled, since giving the user similar possible answers (for instance, 6 and 7 in a scale from 1 to 10) will produce unreliable data.
 Moreover, some initially considered profiling questions were excluded due to two main reasons: some of them were not significant enough (for instance, knowing the age of our users is borderline irrelevant, since it is highly likely they are between 20 and 30) and some of them could cause privacy issues.
 Lastly, since communication is key in dealing with the _Stakeholders_, the questionnaire will be written in Italian (and with an appropriate register) as the final users will be mostly italian (although it will be presented in English in this section).

 The questionnaire will be composed by four sections: the first section presents some general questions; the second and third sections will present questions for students offering private lessons and for students who are in need of private lessons respectively (there will be a question deciding the compiling workflow); the fourth section presents an open _Feedback_ question.
-Some of the questions will not be presented in the general section but it will be presented in both the teachers and students section because, since their motivations to answer are driven by different causes, in the future these question could be made open to allow further justification to the answer.
+Some of the questions will not be presented in the general section but it will be presented in both the teachers and students section because, since their motivations to answer are driven by different causes, in the future these questions could be made open to allow further justification to the answer.

 The questionnaire will be created through [Google Forms](https://docs.google.com/forms) and submitted to students with the help of **the professor in charge of the project**.